 If you usually cook your stuffing inside the turkey, don’t do it with a brined bird.
 You’ll end up with salty, unpleasant stuffing.

-How to Dry Brine Steaks, Chops, Chickens, and More
+How to Dry Brine Steak, Chops, Chickens, and More

 Of course, you can dry brine more than just birds!